What is a hysterectomy?

 Laparoscopic hysterectomy

 Virtually all our minimally invasive hysterectomies are performed via laparoscopy.
-Dr. Aliabadi makes a few tiny incisions in the patient’s abdomen and completes the surgery with the aid of a laparoscope — a narrow, flexible instrument with a lighted camera at the end.
+Dr. Aliabadi makes a few tiny incisions near the patient’s belly button and completes the surgery with a laparoscope—a narrow, flexible surgical tool with a lighted video camera at the end.

-Traditionally, the tissue is removed in small pieces through the incisions — but that is not how we perform the surgery.
-This technique carries a risk of spreading cells throughout the abdomen, and we don’t want that in case there are any pre-cancerous cells in the tissue.
+Traditionally, tissue is removed in small pieces through the incisions; however, this is not how we perform the surgery.
+This technique risks spreading cells throughout the abdomen, and we want to avoid that in case there are any pre-cancerous cells in the tissue.
 It’s just not safe.

-Our technique includes wrapping tissue in a surgical bag before removal.
-This bag stops the existing tissue from contaminating any other tissue when it is being removed.
+Our technique involves wrapping the tissue in a surgical bag before removal.
+This bag prevents the existing tissue from contaminating other tissues when it is removed.

-This type of surgery also has less pain than an abdominal hysterectomy, less risk of infection, and less scarring.
+This type of surgery also has less pain than an abdominal hysterectomy, a lower risk of infection, and fewer complications related to scarring.
 But our patient’s favorite benefit of minimally invasive surgery is faster recovery time — you’ll have weeks of recovery instead of months!

 Laparoscopic-assisted vaginal hysterectomy (LAVH)